-We used responsible local contractors who would understand the need to be kind to the land and vegetation within their own community.
-And, even though we are in the midst of a 2nd-growth residential forest of 100 ft trees, we were able to situate the cabins and dig deep enough – below the root balls of the trees - for all the various infrastructure pipes, that we only had to remove two living trees during the entire development.
+We used responsible local contractors who would understand the need to be kind to the land within their own community.
+And, even though we’re in the midst of a 2nd-growth forest of 100 ft trees, we were able to place the cabins and dig deep enough for the infrastructure that we only had to remove two living trees during the entire development.

 Our design concept intended that everything guests see or touch be made of natural materials.We wanted to create an environment that felt organic, but luxurious.
 We paid attention to every detail and, rather than compromise development by having to make cheaper decisions, we stopped work until we had the money to proceed correctly.
 All our vegetation is native to this area or suitable to its natural cycles, including a spectacular collection of rhododendrons, sea grasses, ground covers, trees, heritage bushes, junipers and wild irises.
 The grounds are kept kempt and parklike, but not groomed like a garden, allowing the natural environment to express itself.

-One thing that also stands out here is the nature of the aesthetic.
-Many eco-facilities are rustic.
-Not here.
-We tried to create very luxurious environment that is also eco-responsible… and largely the result of recycling.
-All of the wood furniture in the cabins are vintage and antique pieces we rescued from garage sales and restored, as are most of the lighting fixtures and decorative pieces.
+Unlike many eco-facilities, WildSpring is not rustic.
+We wanted to offer comfortable luxury in a natural environment in an eco-responsibly way.
+Recycling helped.
+All of the wood furniture in the cabins are vintage and antique pieces we rescued from garage sales in the Hollywood Hills and restored or repurposed, as are most of the lighting fixtures and decorative pieces.

-All our appliances are low energy and low-flow, and we use low-watt and energy-efficient lights and CFL bulbs inside whenever possible.
-The cabin lighting is low and atmospheric, guests are given individual reading lights in the cabins and good LED flashlights for outside.
+All our appliances are low energy and low-flow, and we use low-watt and energy-efficients and CFL bulbs inside whenever possible.
 The Guest Hall is lit by skylights during daylight.
-Our landscape lighting is a 12v system, directed to the ground to protect the starry nights (Port Orford is a Dark Skies Initiative city), and on a timer (on at deep dusk and off at 11pm).
+Our landscape lighting is a 12v system, directed to the ground to protect the starry nights (Port Orford is a Dark Skies Initiative city), and on a timer.

 We have reduced our energy footprint as much as possible and offset the remaining carbon emissions to achieve a zero footprint.
 We also offer an easy way for our guests to offset their trip.